Tirth543/object-detection-system-for-traffic-monitoring/README.md

 1. **Input Stage:** The user uploads an image or video through the web dashboard.
 2. **Inference Stage:** The **YOLOv8** model processes the frames using the **PyTorch** backend to detect and classify vehicles.
 3. **Logic Stage:** The system calculates the total vehicle count and determines the traffic density status (Normal, Medium, or Heavy).
-4. **Output Stage:** The processed media is saved in the `static/results/` folder and displayed on the UI with bounding boxes and real-time statistics.
+4. **Output Stage:** The processed media is displayed on the web dashboard with real-time bounding boxes and traffic statistics.
 ---